A Celebration of Innovation

 It’s an example of what can happen when you have the right people in the right places – if you have a continuum of expertise.

-Dr. Lewis sees their patent achievements as a proof point of the university’s ‘Think & Do’ motto.
 “This is a great example within this college of taking something from gene discovery to researching new technology to commercializing the discovery.
 It’s going from A to Z. We’ve done all that right here.
 It’s an example of what can happen when you have the right people in the right places – if you have a continuum of expertise.”
-Human capital proves to be essential for innovation and worthy of celebration.

 Interested in Learning More?

 Are you a graduate or undergraduate student interested in plant or soil sciences?
 Visit our student page to learn more about our degree programs.
 Not sure about a degree path?
 High school students are encouraged to join our email series for a personal walk through our college, department, and degree options.
-Come grow with us!
+Grow with us!